JohT/code-graph-analysis-pipeline/domains/graph-algorithms/PREREQUISITES.md

 These are **not** copied into this domain — they are referenced from the central `cypher/` and `scripts/` directories.

-## Note: HDBSCAN Preprocessing

-The HDBSCAN community detection algorithm in `communityCsv.sh` uses FastRP node embeddings as preprocessing input.
-These embeddings are generated on-the-fly using queries from [`cypher/Node_Embeddings/`](../../cypher/Node_Embeddings/).
-This is the only cross-domain reference and is documented in the script with a comment.

 ## Optional: Type Labels